 Best kids’ bikes 2024

-Of course, the best bike for a 3 year-old beginner will differ from what suits a 13 year-old mountain biker or a 9 year-old cyclocross racer.
-Your budget and how often the bike will be used will also play a role.
+The best bike for a 3-year-old just learning to ride will differ from what works for a 13-year-old mountain biker or a 9-year-old gearing up for cyclocross.
+Considerations like your budget and how often the bike will be used also play a big role in the decision.

-That’s why we’ve created a kids bike buying checklist to help you find the perfect match for your child’s riding style.
+To guide you through the process, we've created a kids bike buying checklist that can help you find the ideal bike for your child’s specific needs.

-Unlike other guides that promote sub-par bikes just because they’re bestsellers, every bike we recommend has been tested by our family reviews panel, with photos and bike reviews to prove it!
+Unlike other guides that promote popular but substandard bikes, each bike we recommend has been thoroughly tested by our family reviews panel, complete with photos and bike reviews to back up our recommendations.

-Some brands have affiliate links, but others don’t – this is purely a collection of brilliant bikes we trust for our kids (and yours).
+Some brands include affiliate links, while others don’t – our recommendations are based solely on the quality and reliability of bikes we would choose for our own kids (and yours).

 Still unsure?
-Check out the buying advice at the end, or see our cheapest kids' bikes guide for budget options.
+Take a look at our buying advice at the end, or check out our cheapest kids' bikes guide if you’re looking for budget-friendly options.

-Once your child is all set, be sure to invest in one of the best kids' bike helmets, and if you have siblings to consider, see our guides to cycling with teenagers and cycling with babies and toddlers.
+When your child is ready to ride, consider adding one of the best kids' bike helmets, and if you have other age groups to think about, see our guides on cycling with teenagers and cycling with babies and toddlers.

 Cycle Sprog is a reader-supported website.
 When you buy through links on this page we may earn an affiliate commission.